Psychological Sciences

 Emotion Recognition

 Recognizing emotions in the faces of others is important to interpersonal communication, both for accomplishing one's own personal goals as well as for determining the intentions of others.
 Many factors - like emotion regulatory skills, personality characteristics, personal beliefs, and symptoms of psychopathology - can impact the perception process.
-Students involved receive training in how to use stimulus presentation software to ask research questions from a variety of perspectives.
-We collect and analyze data from adults of all ages to understand how emotion perception changes across the lifespan.
+The breadth of our language for emotion can also impact the emotions we perceive in the faces of others.

 Cognition/Emotion Interactions